 Faster Waiver Exchanges

 Wish you could get paid or accept a waiver more quickly?
-Electronically sign, send, and receive waivers for faster transactions in our secure online platform.
+Electronically sign, send, request, and receive waivers for faster transactions in our secure online platform.
 Electronic exchanges saves time by eliminating the necessity of dealing with attachments, printing and scanning waivers, or waiting for snail mail.

 Are you nervous when you sign or accept a waiver?
 Do you worry that the fine print will make you financially liable? zlien‘s waivers protect both parties for a fair transaction.